What is an electrical burn?

 Electricity is defined as a flow of electrons.
 Electrons flow when there is a difference of electrical potential between by two points (voltage).
 The higher the voltage, the higher the current of electrons (the Law of Ohm).

-Low voltage electric current leads to 2 well-circumscribed electrothermal burns:2,6
+Low voltage electric current results in 2 well-circumscribed deep partial-thickness or full-thickness electrothermal burns:

 High voltage injury may be due to direct contact or flashing.

 - Direct contact, high-voltage injury causes a painless, full-thickness, indented, yellowish-grey skin burn that is sometimes accompanied by central necrosis.

 - Flashing high voltage injury can cause a superficial burn, a partial thickness burn, or devastating full-thickness injury brought about by an electric arc.

 An electric arc or spark, including a lightning strike, is produced between a highly-charged source and the ground, reaching temperatures of up to 2500C.

 - This high temperature directly burns the skin.